Up to 60% off sofas & mattresses — limited‑time deals.

 • Foundation: spring-up Flexolator

-• Back cushions: fiber-down; ticking fabric
+• Back cushions: fiber-down with ticking fabric

 • Options: 3 depth choices; multi-cushion or bench; custom fabrics